smartrics/iotics-sparql-http/README.md

 java -jar iotics-sparql-http-<version>.jar
 ```

-the following variables are either red from the environment or via program arguments.
+The following variables are either read from the environment or via program arguments.
-Environment values will always be preferred
+Environment values will always be preferred if not null.

 | Property  | default | optional | description                                                                                                                                   |
 |-----------|---------|----------|-----------------------------------------------------------------------------------------------------------------------------------------------|